COVID secure business advice

 Are you purchasing equipment for your employees?

-In order to re-open your business safely, you my need to purchase Personal Protective Equipment (PPE) or hand sanitiser, and use appropriately.
+You my need to purchase Personal Protective Equipment (PPE) or hand sanitiser, and use appropriately.

 Be aware of guidance on product safety and ensure you are purchasing appropriate equipment from a reputable supplier.